 2012: Earned M.Ed. in applied technology.

 1981-2012: Illustrator /designer at a Mid-Atlantic “metro” newspaper: Computers invaded the newsroom in the late ’80s, then Photoshop, etc. took over the art department in the mid ’90s.
 I continued to design pages and make illustrations, but with mouse and monitor not pen and paper.
 Most of my work was for the print product, but by the ’00s, it often found its way to the website as well.
 When my job was to be outsourced I took the company up on an early-retirement offer.

 1975-1981: Artist at a mid-sized New England newspaper: I designed pages and made illustrations that were both satisfying artistically and put food on the table.
-Even then the skill sets required to do this were changing all the time, but keeping up was half the fun.
+Even then the skill sets required to do this were changing all the time, but keeping up was then half the fun.

 1970-1975: Artist/designer at a couple of Midwestern job shops and ad agencies: I designed pages and made illustrations there.
 I freelanced too and began, in earnest, to draw for/about myself experimenting with all sorts of techniques.

-Before 1962: My ancestry: If you go back far enough, all my progenitors were puritan farmers.
+My ancestry: If you go back far enough, all my progenitors were puritan farmers.
 My parents were among the first of them to get college degrees.
 My father was an engineer; my mother’s degree was in nutrition.
 Their avocations were photography and painting respectively.
 They accepted and encouraged, again respectively, my leanings toward a career in art.